golemfactory/golem-architecture/gaps/gap-24_agreement_permissions_management/gap-24_agreement_permissions_management.md

 #### Event propagation

 Provider is expected to actively notify a set of Grantees with Agreement (and respective entity) events.
 However the list of recipient nodes for events needs to be maintained by the Provider.
+Note that it is unclear from the ACL which nodes belong to Grantee group, therefore some mechanism of implicit "event subscription" is required.
 Following logic is proposed:

 - A successful call to `attachAgreement` from a `granteeId` will add this Grantee to the list of event "subscribers".
   - A new grantee added to "subscribers" list triggers sending full history of relevant events to that grantee (* there may be room for optimization here, eg. for a grantee who was offline and re-connects itself, it may be useful to only send events it hadn't previously received).